2021-2022 Undergraduate & Graduate Catalog

-The MIS emphasis provides students with he appropriate knowledge and skills to define, design an develop management information systems in modern businesses.
+The management information systems (MIS) emphasis provides students with the appropriate knowledge and skills to define, design and develop management information systems in modern businesses.
 In addition, it provides them with specialized skills in the area of enterprise resource planning systems.
-This specialization provides a strong technical background, but emphasizes the business process knowledge and analytical skills necessary to successfully plan and implement such systems.
+This specialization provides a strong technical background while, emphasizing the business process knowledge and analytical skills necessary to successfully plan and implement such systems.

-- CIS 333 - Database Management and Implementation Credits: 3
+- CIS 333 - Database Management and Implementation (3 credits)

-- MGT 351 - Enterprise Information Systems Credits: 3
+- MGT 351 - Enterprise Information Systems (3 credits)

-- MGT 471 - Enterprise Systems Configuration Credits: 3
+- MGT 471 - Enterprise Systems Configuration (3 credits)

-- MGT 350 - Principles of Electronic Commerce Credits: 3
+- MGT 350 - Principles of Electronic Commerce (3 credits)

 - MGT 477 - Applied Business Intelligence (3 credits)